Elizabeth O'Keeffe: Lindsay Fox Portsea Land Grabbing

-In the 1990s, many complaints from the public were submitted to the Victorian government - to ministers and Land Victoria regarding Fox's construction of walls and breakwaters in the beach areas outside of his Portsea property on the Mornington Peninsular.
+In the 1990s, many complaints from the public were submitted to the Victorian government - to ministers and Land Victoria regarding Fox's construction of walls and breakwaters in the beach areas outside of his Portsea property on the Mornington Peninsula.
 These constructions enabled significant accretion of land to the beach changing the mean high water mark boundary.
 Normal accretion is required to be slow and imperceptible.
 The Fox constructions enabled rapid accretion.
 During 1997–99, acting Surveyors-General Barrie Bremner and Allan Fennell, undertook expert investigations and determined that the gains in land were neither slow nor imperceptible.
 As such, Fox could not claim ownership of the accreted lands.
 Bremner's and Fennell's investigations were stopped by O'Keeffe.
 In 1999–2000, then Surveyor-General Bell undertook expert investigations, which including reviewing the previous investigations by Bremner and Fennell.
 Bell's reporting to Minister Garbutt and Secretary Munro through O'Keeffe, was stopped by O'Keeffe.
 Public complaints have continued over the years.